csula-students/beautiful-data-project-dream/notes/homeworks/homework2.md

 * Github pull request [1 pt]
 * Answer questions in description [2 pts]
 * Implement data collector [5 pts]
+  * Implements **Collector** interface to download data
+  * Implements **Source** interface to provide data
+  * Save data into a file
+> You should be able to run this data collector yourself to download data.
+> This is where your main logic lives

 * Testing your own data collector [2 pts]
+> Have at least 30% code coverage

 > P.s.
 > I will randomly ask a few teams to explain your code to me.